- LIVING FOR FREE and GIVING

 - Contact Us

-Tips on running a Spirit of Christmas Shop
+Tips on running a Free Shop for a week at Christmas

 Everything starts with your decision to make it happen.
 If it excites you to have a shop in your area, just do it.
-Once you make the decision, don’t be surprised when everything falls into place.
+Once you make the decision, you may be surprised and pleased when everything falls into place.

 I use love to create the shops with no money, just people's generosity.
 The videos of previous shops show the great results from doing that.

-You’ll be very effective if all tasks are covered, e.g., different helpers in charge of finding a shop, making it look great, insurance, media, rostering (to organise helpers), collecting gifts, cleaning and security.
-It helps if these coordinators have a list of Things to do.
+You’ll be very effective if all tasks are covered, e.g., different helpers in charge of finding a shop, making it look great, insurance, media, rostering (to organise helpers), collecting gifts, cleaning etc. It helps if each of these volunteers have a list of Things to do in their role.
 It’s very easy when tasks are known and shared.
 In past years I did most things myself.
 That’s not so bright.
 In 2012 I had a team of over 50 helpers!
 Wow!

 Getting a shop

-Either contact the shop owner personally or via the leasing agent.
+Contact the shop owner personally if you can, or via the leasing agent.
 You could show them your News Release or a simple written plan.

 Getting presents to give away

-In any neighbourhood there will be thousands of ‘new' items in people’s homes which they’d love to give as gifts.
+In any neighbourhood there are many thousands of ‘new' items in people’s homes which they’d love to give as gifts.
 I've said "If people only brought in last year's unused presents, I could fill a dozen shops."

-Collect door to door, at garage and boot sales, community groups, houses and flats, markets, etc. Ask organisations, individuals, groups and clubs to have a ‘collectathon’ of new gifts, especially among work mates.
-Include services as many people have little money and would love a gift of carpet cleaning, massage, a restaurant meal, mowing etc. I keep these vouchers aside to give to people who really need them.
-I never pressure anyone and really appreciate any gift, no matter how small.
+Collect door to door, at garage and car boot sales, community groups, houses and flats, markets, etc. Ask organisations, individuals, groups and clubs to have a ‘collectathon’ of new gifts, especially among work mates.
+Include gifts of free services.
+Many people have little money and would love a gift of carpet cleaning, massage, a restaurant meal, mowing etc. I keep these vouchers aside to give to people who really need them.
+I never pressure anyone to give and really appreciate any new gift, no matter how small.

 Letting people know

-Get a free email list for all regional radio, TV and papers - in electronic form. 'ourcommunity.com.au' has free lists of Australian media, state by state.
+Get a free email list for all regional radio, TV and papers - in electronic form. 'ourcommunity.com.au' has free lists of Australian media, state by state, though they may not be up to date.
 Drop a News Release to all local shops to display in their window.
 My News Release shows how to write one.

 You could get a well known and respected local person to be your Patron.